balderdashy/sails-docs/faq/faq.md

 ##### Articles / interviews / press releases / whitepapers / talks

 > + If you are the author of an article about Sails, please send us a pull request [here](https://github.com/balderdashy/sails-docs/edit/1.0/FAQ.md).
 We'll check it out!
-> + If you are a company interested in doing a press release about Sails, please contact @mikermcneil on Twitter (and er.. remind him if necessary!)
+> + If you are a company interested in doing a press release about Sails, please contact [@mikermcneil](https://twitter.com/mikermcneil) on Twitter.
 We'll do what we can to help.

 + [Microsoft Case Study: Deploying Sails.js to Azure Web Apps](https://blogs.msdn.microsoft.com/partnercatalystteam/2015/07/16/y-combinator-collaboration-deploying-sailsjs-to-azure-web-apps/)
 + [InfoWorld: Why Node.js beats Java and .Net for web, mobile, and IoT apps](http://www.infoworld.com/article/2975233/javascript/why-node-js-beats-java-net-for-web-mobile-iot-apps.html) _(Speed, scalability, productivity, and developer politics all played a role in [AnyPresence](http://anypresence.com)’s selection of Sails.js/Node.js for its enterprise development platform)_